INSPIRE-MIF/gp-single-access-point/gp-single-access-point.md

 This document provides guidelines on developing such collective service for view services utilising Web Map Service (WMS) standard.

-It is imported to point out that orginator and main author of collective services for Poland is Profesor Waldemar Izdebski.
+**It is essential to point out that professor Waldemar Izdebski is the originator and primary author of collective services for Poland.**

 # Utilised standards <a name="standards"></a>